docker/docs/engine/context/working-with-contexts.md

 You can use the `docker context export` command to export an existing context to a file.
 This file can later be imported on another machine that has the `docker` client installed.

 By default, contexts will be exported as a _native Docker contexts_.
-These can be exported and imported using the `docker context` command.
+You can export and import these using the `docker context` command.
 If the context you are exporting includes a Kubernetes endpoint, the Kubernetes part of the context will be included in the `export` and `import` operations.

 There is also an option to export just the Kubernetes part of a context.
 This will produce a native kubeconfig file that can be manually merged with an existing `~/.kube/config` file on another host that has `kubectl` installed.
 You cannot export just the Kubernetes portion of a context and then import it with `docker context import`.
 The only way to import the exported Kubernetes config is to manually merge it into an existing kubeconfig file.